CraigglesO/torrent-piece-handler/README.md

 * Last piece size is handled as well
 * Gives you the number of parts in the piece request so you can track incoming parts.
 * One command is all it takes.

 NEW:
 * Save blocks to their proper files
 * Now a callback response when finding new pieces
+* read blocks to upload to another peer

 ## Install